JamesHarrison/otdrs/README.md

 * Noyes OFL280 OTDRs, including those re-exported from EXFO FastReporter3
 * Anritsu Access Master OTDRs
-* EXFO MaxTester and FTBx OTDRs
+* EXFO MaxTester 730C and FTB-4/FTBx730 OTDRs
 * EXFO iOLM files exported to SOR from EXFO FastReporter3

 Further test files are desired and should be submitted to the author or as a pull request with tests against known values.